vch-sh/personal-task-manager/README.md

   - Dependencies:
     - `package.json`: Project dependencies and scripts.

-- `src/`: A main folder of the application.
+- `src/`: The main folder of the application.
   - `actions/`: Server actions.
   - `app/`: Contains the main application code using the Next.js App Router.
     - `api/`: API routes, including authentication.